dannielhugo/typescript-clean-architecture/README.md

 ```
 .
 ├── src
 |   ├── application           - Application files.
-The core of clean architeture
+The core of clean architecture
 |   |   ├── business          - Business logic goes here
 |   |   └── definitions       - Some interfaces and classes that defines our app.
 |   |       ├── contracts     - Contracts between business and deliveries